 PPMD’s Duchenne Drug Development Roundtable

-PPMD’s Drug Development Roundtable (DDDR) is comprised of the majority of industry partners engaged in developing therapeutics for Duchenne, that come together in the pre-competitive space to address shared challenges and opportunities in Duchenne therapy development.
+PPMD’s Duchenne Drug Development Roundtable (DDDR) is composed of the majority of industry partners engaged in developing therapeutics for Duchenne and Becker, that come together in the pre-competitive space to address shared challenges and opportunities in drug development.
 The goal is to accelerate the development of meaningful treatments for Duchenne muscular dystrophy through open discussion and collaborative engagements.
 Membership is open to all sponsors within the Duchenne space; an annual fee structure to support DDDR meetings and collaborative DDDR activities is required of participants.

 The DDDR Steering Committee

-DDDR Steering Committee members are selected by PPMD Executive Leadership, are of a voluntary capacity, and represent the following categories all relevant to Duchenne: a small industry sponsor organization, a mid-size industry sponsor organization, a regulatory policy expert, a representative from the Duchenne patient community, and representatives from different research modalities.
+DDDR Steering Committee members are of a voluntary capacity, and represent the following categories all relevant to Duchenne: industry sponsor organizations from various therapeutic areas, a regulatory policy expert, a representative from the Duchenne patient community, and representatives from different research and clinical modalities.